 Think about how you can expand the great and remove the bad to keep momentum and fascination with your bullet journal growing.

-Plan your weekly or daily spreads in advance (I personally do my weekly on Sunday night).
-You will then have a clear picture of your upcoming week but still have time to add things in during the week.
+Plan your weekly or daily spreads in advance (I personally do my weekly journal on Sunday night).
+You will then have a clear picture of your upcoming week but still have time to add things in later.

 There are two main layouts that almost everyone will use.

 These are the monthly spreads, which give you a clear overview of the month ahead.
-This is very calendar style with each day in big blocks next to each other.
-You may, as you progress, choose to doodle and colour theme these months.
+This is often a calendar style with each day in big blocks next to each other.
+You may, as you progress, choose to doodle and color-theme these months.

-You may be more comfortable with horizontal layouts but it can be fun to experiment with vertical listing of each day of the month.
+You may be more comfortable with horizontal layouts, but it can be fun to experiment with a vertical listing of each day of the month.

 The key thing is what you are recording.
-It’s not style over substance.
+Focus on substance over style.

 You may start out using the traditional Ryder Carroll method or follow a method being used by one of your friends at the beginning.